Standarduser/ioBroker.vis-homekittiles/README.md

 ### **WORK IN PROGRESS**

 * Added option to show icons colored on tiles and radio
-* Added new styles "big" and "small" for all tiles
+* Added new styles "big", "small" and "only icon" for all tiles

 ### 0.3.1 (2024-07-12)